tholok97/imt2291-project2/backend/docs/api/user/search.md

 ####Variables:
 "search": The string we search for.

-The options used when using get is title and description.
+The options used when using get is firstname and lastname.

 ###Return